emrekaraca/atinterface/README.md

 `assets/`: This folder contains all static assets such as images.

-## Vuetify UI Framework
+## ElementUI-Library

-This webapp makes use of the Vuetify-Framework (v0.16).
-The documentation can be found under https://vuetifyjs.com/vuetify/quick-start.
+This webapp makes use of the ElementUI-Library (v0.16).
+The documentation can be found under http://element.eleme.io/#/en-US/component/installation.